Diego232323A/microservice1/Readme.md

 # Microservice

-This repository contains a basic microservice that simulates an ordering system.
+This repository contains three basic microservices that simulate an ordering system.
 It is developed in Node.js and can run in a Docker container.

 ### Product Service

-- **Dwriting**: Manage products.
+- **Dwriting**: Manage orders.
 - **Endpoints**:
-  - `GET /products`: Returns a list of all products.
+  - `GET /products`: Returns a list of all orders.
-  - `GET /products/:id`: Returns the details of a specific product.
+  - `GET /products/:id`: Returns the details of a specific order.

 ## Project Configuration